Ordisoftware/Hebrew-Letters/README.md

 **What's new in the latest version**

-- Added terms table to store lettriq sentences for words.
+- Added notebook and terms table to store lettriq sentences for words.
 - Overall performances are Optimized.
 - Some UI improvements and some fixes.
 - SQLite ODBC Driver is no more needed.